ichard26/ichard26.github.io/content/blog/2024/pip-24.2.md

 [Python Packaging User Guide's list of the commonly used backends][backends] if you want to replace setuptools.

-~~If you stick with setuptools, one potential snag is that setuptools has introduced a new kind of editable installs while rolling out PEP 660.
-They're called [strict editable installs], which behave closer to a normal installation, but are implemented in an entirely different way from `setup.py develop`, potentially breaking certain workflows.
-If the [legacy behaviour is desired][legacy-editable], one must pass `--config-settings editable_mode=compat`.[^strict-editables]~~ (**Update**: a setuptools maintainer reached out to me and informed that strict editable installs are not enabled by default.
-The situation regarding potential breakage is a bit more nuanced.
-I'll fix this post later when I get the chance.)
+If you stick with setuptools, one potential snag is that setuptools has introduced a new kind of editable installs while rolling out PEP 660 by default:

+- If a package uses the "src" layout or otherwise places the source code in a separate top-level directory, setuptools will create a static `.pth` file to extend the Python import path with that directory
+- If a package uses the "flat" layout, setuptools will install a custom import hook which intercepts imports and "redirects" them to the original modules (so auxiliary top-level files like `noxfile.py` or `setup.py` or a `tests` package aren't importable)

+If the [legacy behaviour is desired][legacy-editable], one must pass `--config-settings editable_mode=compat`.
+There is also one more method:
+[strict editable installs].
+They behave closer to a normal installation, but are implemented in an entirely different way from `setup.py` or the default method described above.[^strict-editables]

+_(**Update**: a setuptools maintainer reached out to strict editable installs are not enabled by default.
+It turns out that the situation behind potential breakage is a bit more nuanced.
+Sorry!)_

 > **Warning**: Static analysis tools including mypy, pyright, and pylint may not function
 > properly when setuptools uses an import hook to implement an editable install.